elementary/store/README.md

 This repository is setup with continuous integration and deployment.
 If you want to deploy your changes, all you need to do is open a PR to the master branch.
 Once your PR is accepted and merged in, it will automatically be deployed.

+## License

+This repository is made available under the terms of the GNU Affero General Public License version 3 or any later version.
+See `LICENSE` for details.